should have a home base from which to explore the world

 As the Sunshine Coast becomes more and more popular with tourists, many landlords are putting their properties into the short-term rental market, such as Airbnb, further reducing the affordable housing options for struggling families.
 Huge layoffs at Howe Sound Pulp and Paper Ltd., one of the largest employers on the Sunshine Coast, have also put many families under stress.
 All of this means that many young, working families are stretched to the limit.

-Affordable home ownership helps families break the cycle of poverty by enabling these families to build equity and assets and reduce their dependence on other forms of social assistance.
+Affordable home ownership enables families to build equity and assets.
 Owning a decent, safe, affordable home can allow a family to live a more financially stable, healthier life, and creates possibilities where they can save for their future, invest in education and provide opportunities for their children and for generations to come.

 International Habitat Story